harshrana14-fi/Hackcbs/README.md

 ## 🎯 Overview

-HackCBS is a modern digital voting system designed to ensure transparency, security, and accessibility in elections.
+VoteChain is a modern digital voting system designed to ensure transparency, security, and accessibility in elections.
 The platform combines blockchain technology for immutable vote recording, biometric verification for identity authentication, and a user-friendly interface supporting multiple Indian languages.

 ### Key Highlights